 Comfortable/competent presenting to groups of people and building strong relationships.

-Able think strategically, analyze, and work with data, and develop high quality documents.
+Able to think strategically, analyze, and work with data, and develop high quality documents.

 Strong problem solving, organizational, writing, and communication skills required.

 Must have great attention to detail, discretion, and a high level of accuracy and precision.